main getinvolved banner

 Volunteers are needed in a variety of capacities, especially as tour guides.

 Enthusiastic, articulate individuals, who love history and extraordinary museum objects, are needed to give guided tours.
 A willing-to-learn-spirit and sharing our rich history are required.
 No experience necessary!
 Training and materials will be provided.
-Guides may elect to sign up for a regular time weekly or monthly for walk-in and group tours or as needed.
-Adult and school tour guides are needed.

 Research Assistant

-Assistant will conduct research in support of museum exhibitions, publications, and special projects.
+Assist curatorial staff to conduct research in support of museum exhibitions, publications, and special projects.
 Research and develop permanent collection records.
 Candidates must demonstrate proven organizational skills, research methods, and communication skills.
 A major in history, art, art history, or other related field is desirable.

-Office Assistant
+Office Help

 School and Scout Group Assistant